dilpreetsingh/Battery-Widget/README.md

 These numbers are taken from the console output given by `pmset`, with the command: `/usr/bin/pmset -g batt`

 You can view the same battery information in the 'Energy' tab of Activity Monitor.

+# Install

+Download and run the `Battery` application from the release tab.